jmespath-community/jmespath.spec/jep-009-improved-filters.md

 which again is just a general `expression`.

 There are several reasons the previous grammar rules were minimally scoped.
-One of the main reasons, as stated in JEP 7 which introduced filter expressions, was to keep the spec “purposefully minimal.”
-In fact the end of JEP 7 states that there “are several extensions that can be added in future.”
-This is in fact exactly what this JEP proposes, the recommendations from JEP 7.
+One of the main reasons, as stated in JEP-7 which introduced filter expressions, was to keep the spec “purposefully minimal.”
+In fact the end of JEP-7 states that there “are several extensions that can be added in future.”
+This is in fact exactly what this JEP proposes, the recommendations from JEP-7.